nummacway/repro-carts/README.md

 Because they are first pushed to the stack and then read from there, these four bytes are written in reverse.
 This means A is written last, and only if the reset is not possible (e.g. by applying tape to the third pin from the right).
 In the latter case, it jumps to the entry point at $100 which works fine if the conditions above are met.
 As in this case the first three writes already trigger the ROM switch (so the menu ROM is no longer available), the code that writes these four bytes and the stack both reside in HRAM (WRAM would have worked, too).
 After switching the ROM but before loading A and jumping to the entry point, it configures the cart's MBC5 to bank 1 (`[$3000]=0`, `[$2000]=1`).

 ROMs at the same `floor([ROM offset]/2 MiB)` share 32 KiB of RAM if RAM is enabled.
-As there's 16 chunks of 2 MiB in the 32 MiB ROM, there's 16 SRAM slots for a total of 512 KiB.
+As there's 16 chunks of 2 MiB in the 32 MiB ROM, there's 16 SRAM slots of 32 KiB each, for a total of 512 KiB.
 You can have ROMs use the last 8 KiB of their chunk only, which will allow more ROMs with RAM if ones with up to 1 MiB ROM and 8 KiB ROM are in the same 2 MiB block.

 #### Contents
 Bomberman Quest has `[$014E]=$2D`, `[$0146]=$F5`.
 All other CGB games had `[$014F]` changed to `[$0148]-1`.
 DMG games (the last four) are No-Intro verified.
 The PacoChan patch is publicly available.
 The Cannon_Fodder_MULTI_GBC-CPL patch is described in a [reddit post](https://www.reddit.com/r/Gameboy/comments/6x64qd/ordered_a_bunch_of_bootleg_gbc_games_this_is_what/).
 The crack intro from that post is visible.